aconstlink/natus/nsl/README.md

 }
 ```

-The simbols must be introduced to the used nsl database before those can be used within shaders.
+The symbols must be introduced to the used nsl database before those can be used within shaders.
 Using a library need to be preceeded by the word ```nsl``` and can be used within libraries too:

 ```
 vertex_shader